OferTauber/Katzrin-House-Booking-App/README.md

 ## Let's get in touch!

-You are very welcome to contact me about the project - suggestions, questions, tips, requests, and of course - information about job offers
+You are very welcome to contact me about the project - suggestions, questions, tips, requests, and of course - information about job offers :wink:

 - My mail: [ofertauber@gmail.com](mailto:ofertauber@gmail.com)
 - My LinkedIn profile [https://www.linkedin.com/in/ofertauber/](https://www.linkedin.com/in/ofertauber/)